awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-sessiondocumentaccesscheck.md

-# Enforce Document Permission Check for Default CLI Scenario<a name="getting-started-sessiondocumentaccesscheck"></a>
+# Enforce document permission check for default CLI scenario<a name="getting-started-sessiondocumentaccesscheck"></a>

 When you configure Session Manager for your account, the system creates an SSM document named `SSM-SessionManagerRunShell`\.
 This SSM document stores your requirements for whether session data is saved in an Amazon S3 bucket or Amazon CloudWatch Logs log group, whether session data is encrypted using AWS Key Management Service, and whether Run As support is enabled for your sessions\.
 The following is an example\.